BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 ### 3-12 Which patients are at an increased risk of intracerebral haemorrhage?

-The risk of intracerebral haemorrhage is especially high if the diastolic blood pressure is 110 mm Hg or more and/or a systolic blood pressure of 160 mm Hg or more.
+The risk of intracerebral haemorrhage is especially high if the diastolic blood pressure is 110&nbsp;mm&nbsp;Hg or more and/or a systolic blood pressure of 160&nbsp;mm&nbsp;Hg or more.

 ### 3-13 Does eclampsia only occur at a very high diastolic blood pressure?